 Breeder deer are fed a scientifically developed diet that supplies all the precise supplemental seasonal needs of the deer.
 We utilize various feeds for main diet and treat purposes.
 These include:

 What are deer treats?

 Deer treats are small amounts of food that are not necessary to a deer's diet; however, the deer really like the treats and hence they serve as a valuable tool in gentling the deer.
-Typically, the treats include: peanuts, day-old bread, corn or corn products, alfalfa hay, fruit (apples are a favorite) and vegetable scraps from the kitchen.
+Typically, the treats include: peanuts, day-old bread, oats, a Textured feed, Golden Nuggets - a corn based product, alfalfa hay, fruit (apples are a favorite) and vegetable scraps from the kitchen.

 How do you "doctor" your deer?

 At Whitetail Deer of Texas, we work the majority of our deer herd through our working facility and deer handling chute twice a year for general vaccinations in order to maintain an overall healthy herd.

 If we need to move a buck or doctor an individual deer, we will administer medication in the deer pen via a

 Pneu-Dart delivery system.
 A dart loaded with the proper amount of medication is blown through a blow dart or fired by either a charged projector (rifle) or a pneumatic projector (air pumped or CO2 pistol).
 Power to the darts is adjusted based on distance and the amount of medication to be dispensed.